What is the Best Drum Sander? Top Choices You Can Find This 2023

 The speed impacts how rough or fine the surface of your workpiece will be.
 A drum sander can either have an automatic feed, which also usually means it has auto detection, which will determine the size of your workpiece and adjust the speed accordingly.

 You can also find different drum sanders that are manual, or feature both manual and automatic speed controls so you can adjust both the sanding and conveyor belt speeds.
-Our experts say a unit that has manual control will give you more options for different finishes.
+I say a unit that has manual control will give you more options for different finishes.

 Drum Sander Type